 Saturday & Sunday of the first weekend in July each year

-Three one-hourly operating periods each evening.
+Three one-hour operating periods each evening.

 80m only - A station may be contacted twice during each operating period – once on SSB and once on CW, provided that

 - Single Operator

 - Multi Operator – intended for use by clubs/groups.
 Only one transmitted signal permitted at any time

 Use of the DX Cluster and/or Reverse Beacon Networks are permitted for all entrants.
 No self-spotting.